1) Why Treat First?

 Multiple encounters possible on Treat First days

 Some implementing agencies have folded Treat First into an open access or Same Day Intake time, with multiple provider types available to respond to the needs clients bring.
-For example, if a client sees a CCSS worker, a MH Therapist, and a Substance Abuse counselor in the course of responding to the needs – in Treat First Day 1, 2, 3, or 4 – all of those encounters can be billed separately, using the Treat First Modifier on the same date of service.
+For example, if a client sees a CCSS worker, a MH Therapist, and a Substance Abuse counselor in the course of responding to the needs – in Treat First visit 1, 2, 3, or 4 – all of those encounters can be billed separately, on the same date of service.

 Medicaid and State Funded Non-Medicaid